plotly/dash-sample-apps/apps/dash-gpt3-lines/README.md

 ![demo](images/demo.gif)

-This demos shows how to use GPT-3 to not only generate line charts using a given dataset (in this case, the [Gapminder dataset](https://plotly.com/python/plotly-express/)), but also update it in real time with only natural language queries.
+This demos shows how to use GPT-3 to not only generate line charts using a given dataset (in this case, the [Gapminder dataset](https://plotly.com/python/plotly-express/)), but also update it in real time with only natural language queries:

-It only took one Plotly Express code snippet (given in the card on the bottom left) for it to learn how to generate line charts:
 ![snippet](images/snippet.png)

+It only took one Plotly Express code snippet (given in the card on the bottom left) for it to learn how to generate line charts.

-For a smoother demo, [view the video here](https://youtu.be/QMu7U5xFQBc).
+For a smoother demo, [watch the video here](https://youtu.be/QMu7U5xFQBc).

 ## OpenAI GPT-3 API Access